Top 10 Worst Nursing Homes in New Jersey

 Providing the type of care that residents of skilled nursing facilities require is very difficult.
 The range of issues that are being treated is vast and the needs cover both people recuperating and recovering as well as those facing end-of-life issues.
 Residents require significant help with basic daily activities as well as supplemental needs like oxygen and 24/7 monitoring.

-To help people who are facing this difficult situation, we have compiled a list of the both the best and the worst skilled nursing facilities in New Jersey.
-Additionally we have compiled the best and worst nursing homes by city for most cities in the United States.
-The lists are based on data compiled by The Centers for Medicare & Medicaid (“CMS”) and include information gathered from detailed annual inspections, monthly reporting, complaint histories, deficiency reports and much more.
+To help people who are facing this difficult situation, we have compiled a list of the worst New Jersey skilled nursing facilities and the the best skilled nursing facilities.
+(We have also compiled the best and worst nursing homes by city for most cities in the United States, links are shown at the bottom on this page.)
+The lists are based on data provided by The Centers for Medicare & Medicaid (“CMS”) and include information gathered from detailed annual inspections, monthly reporting, complaint histories, deficiency reports and much more.

 Avoiding these facilities may not always be an option either because of geographic, monetary, or occupancy constraints.
 However, being in a bad nursing home does not mean that the resident will not improve.
 If you have a loved one in one of these facilities, we encourage you to visit often and to ask that friends and other family visit too.
 It is well documented that positive outcomes for skilled nursing residents is highly correlated with the number and diversity of people visiting the resident.
 Being there, getting to know the staff, showing the staff that the resident has people that care about him or her is critical.
 There may not always be a better option, but your direct involvement can make a difference.